agt94/todoist_task_sorter/README.md

-This is a todoist task sorter
+This is a todoist task sorter.